MagusX/trade-system/README.md

       trade(id=1, orderId=a, filled=2, status=COMPLETED)
       trade(id=2, orderId=a, filled=1, status=FAILED)

-If the spawned trade keeps having larger quantity than the tick quantity, the cycle of filling trade and spawning new trade for the remaning quantity repeats
+If the spawned trade keeps having larger quantity than the tick quantity, the cycle of filling trade and spawning new trade for the remaning quantity repeats.</br>
-User could pay with higher cost for BUY or get less profit for SELL if the order is partially filled because the system will try to place and fill trade for the remaining unfilled quantity in the next tick at any cost (market price)
+User could pay with higher cost for BUY or get less profit for SELL than expected if the order is partially filled, because the system will try to place and fill trade for the remaining unfilled quantity in the next tick at any cost (market price)